vincentbernat/caddy-nix/README.md

 # Flake to build Caddy with additional plugins

 Building Caddy with additional plugins is a bit complex with Nix.
-In the future, this could become possible thanks to this [pull request][].
-Meanwhile, this flake proposes an alternative.
+Thanks to this [pull request][], this is now possible in NixOS unstable.
+For NixOS 24.11, this flake proposes an alternative.

 > [!IMPORTANT]